Scholarships & Internships

 - Cultivating a pipeline of advocates.

-Scholarships will be awarded based on 1) commitment to advancing women’s leadership and career goals, 2) involvement in student organizations and interest in promoting women at the law school, and 3) alignment with the Center’s strategic objectives.
+Scholarships are awarded based on 1) commitment to advancing women’s leadership and career goals, 2) involvement in student organizations and interest in promoting women at the law school, and 3) alignment with the Center’s strategic objectives.

 Application information is available HERE.

-All admitted students are automatically considered for these scholarships through the admissions process.
+These scholarships and fellowship become available every fall for the academic year.
 If you have additional questions, please contact Student Financial Aid.

 If you are interested in becoming an intern with CWIL, forward your resume to the Center for Women in Law.